debasish-dutta/my-portfolio-ml/content/2020-06-20-used-car-sales-price-pred/index.md

 ---
-title: "Hello World - Rolwin's first blog 😇"
+title: "Used car sale price Predction"
-path: projects/hello-world-rolwins-first-blog
+path: projects/used-sales-car-price-prediction
 tags: []
 cover: ./rolwin.jpg
-date: 2020-12-01
+date: 2020-06-20
 excerpt: Blogging and writing about tech stacks is always been my thing.
 I like to experiment with different technologies and write my views on them.
 Web technologies has always been my passion.
 Check my blog for codebits on various web technologies.
 ---